 Visit Historic Places

 Or, visit the Thomas Paine Cottage.
-It features artifacts and art reflecting our local history during the Civil War, the people of the first man – the Siwanoy Indians, Women in History, the Black Experience – and much more.
+It features artifacts reflecting our local history during the Civil War, the people of the first man – the Siwanoy Indians, Women in History, the Black Experience – and much more.

 Visit Beautiful Parks

+Are you are searching for outdoor recreation with your family?
 Westchester is a boater’s bliss and a paddler’s paradise.
 It’s bordered by Long Island Sound and Hudson River and is bisected by big, picturesque lakes.

 The Ward Pound Ridge Reservation is a 4,315-acre park and is the largest Westchester has to offer.
 It offers miles upon miles of expansive vistas, wooden trails and endless opportunities for outdoor recreation.
 Here, you can enjoy everything from cross-country skiing to camping, fishing and hiking.